 Department of Global Ecology

 In the global society of the 21st century, human socio-economic activities and the natural environment are closely interdependent, and international relationships regarding science and technology, economic development and environmental preservation are strengthening.

 With these trends in mind, the department of Global Ecology seeks to firmly establish a scientific contribution by (1) studying the framework of human and environmental symbiosis, (2) integrating existing natural and social science disciplines into the new discipline of global ecology, (3) developing policies and techniques that go beyond national interests and international economic interests and serve global common interests, and (4) conducting studies which can contribute to governance that can enlarge the management capability for the global environment.

-Global Environmental Policy／Environmental Economics／Global Ecological Economics／Sustainable Rural Development／Environmental Health Sciences／Socio-Cultural Symbiosis／Environmental Marketing Management／Ontology of Environment and Technology／Environmental Education
+Global Environmental Policy／Environmental Economics／Global Ecological Economics／Sustainable Rural Development／Environmental Health Sciences／Historical Geography and Culture／Environmental Marketing Management／Ontology of Environment and Technology／Environmental Education

 Department of Technology and Ecology